jbush001/NyuziProcessor/CONTRIBUTING.md

 2. Verification - Create new tests and test frameworks, improve existing ones.
 3. Compiler - Improve code generation, port other language frontends (especially parallel languages).
-4. Tools - Improve and implement new profiling and performance measurement tools.
+4. Tools - Improve and implement new profiling, visualization, and performance measurement tools.
 5. Benchmarks - A variety of benchmarks help evaluate instruction set or microarchitectural tradeoffs.
 There are many libraries of parallel benchmarks that could be ported.